This article was published in January 2016.

 We do what we can to make our athletes as durable as possible to avoid or mitigate job-related injury.
 As well, we need to think about the long-term effects of our training methodologies and exercise selections – and work against undoing harm getting athletes fit.

 That being said, tactical and mountain athletes have high-impact, dangerous professions, and proper training for these occupations must reflect this reality in impact and intensity.
-Saving your knees for your 40’s doesn’t help much if you get shot or injured at work because you weren’t fit enough for the job’s physical demands.
+Saving your knees for your 40’s doesn’t help much if you get shot or injured at work because you weren’t mission-direct enough for the job’s physical demands.
+Mountain movement means uphill endurance under load – where every step up is essentially a loaded lunge, and loaded movement down – even more impact on joints.

 You Might Also Like MTI’s SF45 Packet, Designed for Older Tactical and Other High Impact Athletes